jhroemer/jhroemer.github.io/src/content/posts/WIP-when-to-put-state-where.md

 - ephemeral
 - Something temporary
-- Typically not the best choice
+- Typically not the best choice since it won't work with the history stack